dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 Since we'll be having multiple test cases for this component, creating a reusable function to render the component will reduce the code duplication.
 This will also make it easier if ever next time you have to rename your component.
 Since we can just change it within these lines and not in multiple separate lines.

 Now, before we can render our component using the reusable function we need to provide the required props for it.
 This is where we use `faker` to generate random data for us.
-We need `digit` only so we can generate a random `number` then convert it into a `string` as `value` prop.
+We need digits only so we can generate a random `number` then convert it into a `string` as `value` prop.
 It can be from `0` to `999999` which randomly generates a 1-digit code to a 6-digit code.
 For `valueLength`, we just use the length from the generated `value` prop.

 How about `onChange` prop?
-We can actually just pass our own simple function but it would be better to create a mock function using `jest.fn()` which we allows us to capture the calls of it amongst other things you could do.
+We can actually just pass our own simple function but it would be better to create a mock function using `jest.fn()` which allows us to capture the calls of it amongst other things you could do.
 To know more about mock functions and what you can do with it, you can read more [here](https://jestjs.io/docs/mock-functions).

 ---